Skip to Content

 Error phrases

-The errorPhrases property specifies custom phrases to use for error and warning messages.
-It has the following optional settings, whose keys are enumerators from ErrorItem:
+The errorPhrases property specifies the phrases to use for error messages.
+It has the following settings, whose keys are enumerators from ErrorItem:

 Error itemRaised whenDefault phrasePlaceholders